minswap/cardano-go-sdk/README.md

 # Cardano Go SDK

-A Go SDK for querying the Cardano blockchain, inspired by [sui-go-sdk](https://github.com/block-vision/sui-go-sdk).
+A Go SDK for querying the Cardano blockchain.

 ## Installation